Charles Garvice

-Charles Garvice (24 August 1850 - 1 March 1920 (Note: According to Philip Waller, there is "some mystery" as to the exact day of death.
-See footnote #1 pg.
-681)) was a prolific British writer of over 150 romance novels, who also used the female pseudonym Caroline Hart.
-He was a popular author in the UK, the United States and translated around the world.
+Charles Garvice (24 August 1850 - 1 March 1920) was a prolific British writer of over 150 romance novels, who also used the female pseudonym Caroline Hart.
+He was a popular author in the United Kingdom and the United States, and his work was translated around the world.
 He was ‘the most successful novelist in England’, according to Arnold Bennett in 1910.
-He published novels selling over seven million copies worldwide by 1914, and since 1913 he was selling 1.75 million books annually, a pace which he maintained at least until his death.
+He published novels selling over seven million copies worldwide by 1914, and since 1913, he was selling 1.75 million books annually, a pace which he maintained at least until his death.
 Despite his enormous success, he was poorly received by literary critics, and is almost forgotten today.